sasschaefer/Building-GPT-from-Scratch/README.md

 We reused BPE merges from the n-gram step and token conventions (<bos>, <eos>, </w>).
 Training was conducted with standard PyTorch initialization and the AdamW optimizer, keeping optimizer hyperparameters fixed.
 The model’s embedding size, number of heads, number of layers, batch size, and dropout were adjustable.
 We implemented logging, CSV exports, checkpointing, and sample text generation during training.

 Evaluation metrics included validation and test perplexity, computed using teacher forcing.
 We also performed a small hyperparameter sweep over dropout rates to study its effect on generalization.
 Dropout was chosen as a key hyperparameter because it prevents overfitting: too low dropout risks memorization of training data, while too high dropout can hinder learning.
+Using too much dropout (0.3–0.5) makes the performance worse, because the model cannot learn enough from the data.
+No dropout (0.0) works okay, but a small dropout improves the generalization slightly.
+In our case, 0.1 worked best.

 Sample text generation from trained checkpoints demonstrated that the GPT-style model could generate coherent Shakespearean-like sequences conditioned on a prompt, outperforming the earlier n-gram and neural n-gram baselines in terms of perplexity.